arnetheduck/nlvm/README.md

 Passing `--passc:-mattr=help` will print available features (only works while compiling, for now!)

+To use functions from the environment (with `importc`), compile with `--passl:-Wl,--allow-undefined`.

 # Random notes

 * Upstream is pinned using a submodule - nlvm relies heavily on internals